 No. 10 Badgers nip No. 8 Purdue for share of Big Ten title

-MADISON, Wis.
-(AP) Chucky Hepburn banked in a tiebreaking 3-pointer with 1.5 seconds left to give No. 10 Wisconsin a 70-67 victory over No. 8 Purdue on Saturday that clinched the Badgers a share of the Big Ten regular-season title.
+Hepburn banked in a tiebreaking 3-pointer with 1.5 seconds left to give No. 10 Wisconsin a 70-67 victory over No. 8 Purdue on Tuesday night that clinched the Badgers a share of the Big Ten regular-season title.

+“I knew we were about to be Big Ten champs after I released it,” Hepburn said before breaking out a grin.

 After Wisconsin’s Brad Davison missed the front end of a one-and-one opportunity, Purdue’s Jaden Ivey tied the game by sinking a 3-pointer with 8.9 seconds remaining.
 The Badgers worked the ball to Hepburn, who calmly fired the winning shot from in front of Wisconsin’s bench.